lucasthormann/rust-collector/README.md

 git clone https://github.com/lucasthormann/rustfs.git
 ```

-2. Build the PostgreSQL container image
+2. Start the container and run the PostgreSQL instance
 ```
 docker compose up
 ```

-3. Step into the backend directory && build/run it
+3. Step into the backend directory && compile/run the package
 ```
 cd backend && cargo run
 ```

-4. Step into the frontend directory && build it
+4. Step into the frontend directory && compile the package
 ```
 cargo build --target wasm32-unknown-unknown
 ```